 Becoming A Landlord Isn’t For Everyone

-Since then we’ve considered buying a second house as a rental house or buying a new house and renting our current home.
+Since then, we’ve considered buying a second house as a rental or buying a new one and renting our current one.

-We decided not to do this as we weren’t in any position to be landlords nor to we want to deal with being one.
+We decided not to do this as we weren’t in any position to be landlords, nor did we want to deal with being one.

-There are many successful people who have created their wealth from being a landlord.
+Many successful people have created their wealth by being a landlord.

 Being a landlord is a great way to pay off a house without putting much into it apart from maintaining it.

-The problem is you don’t always get nice tenants and it can turn ugly fast.
+The problem is that you don’t always get nice tenants, which can turn ugly quickly.

-We just weren’t up for the game of going to court and dealing with all the renting laws.
+We weren’t up for going to court and dealing with all the renting laws.

-That in itself can be a full-time job and it wasn’t feasible at the time for us and still isn’t.
+That can be a full-time job, and it wasn’t feasible then for us and still isn’t.